-As much as the three Doshas respectively guide different stages of our lifecycle, so they also lead different stages of a day’s cycle and of seasonal cycles.
+The three Doshas respectively guide different stages of our lifecycle.
+The Dosha also leads to different phases of a day’s cycle and of seasonal cycles.
 Hence, one should avoid respective Dosha aggravating factors to maintain the best physical and mental states.
-Additionally, one should focus on respective Dosha reinstating factors to effectively utilise their characteristics such as creativity for Vata, strong digestion for Pitta, and good memory of Kapha.

 The three Doshas – Age cycle